 Arthur Hailey

-For the last twenty-six years of his life, Arthur Hailey, along with his wife Sheila, made their home in the Bahamas.
+For twenty-six years, Arthur Hailey and his wife, Sheila, made their home in the Bahamas.
 Hailey's novels have been published in thirty-nine languages, with an estimated 170 million copies sold worldwide.
-Most of his books have been adapted into films or TV series.
-His notable works include bestsellers such as Hotel (1965), Airport (1968), Wheels (1971), The Moneychangers (1975), and Overload (1979).
+Many of his books have been adapted into films or television series.

 Are you sure you want to delete this?